David Morris (Conservative politician): Constituency campaigns

 Morris helped secure £120 million funding for the M6 link road in his constituency.

 He helped secure £10 million in funding to build the sea wall defences in Morecambe and £3 million to reinvest in the West End Gardens.
 He successfully lobbied the Government to fund reinforcing the Sea Wall Defences at Sunderland Point in his constituency.

+Morris was also instrumental in securing £50m, the largest amount ever for a government levelling up project, for the Eden Project North for Morecambe.
+Following the announcement, Morris said, “Five years of work has finally come to fruition and after lobbying four Prime Ministers and six Chancellors and more meetings and debates in Parliament than I can count, I am absolutely delighted we have secured the funding for this project to go ahead.
+What started off as a dream has now become reality and this will secure prosperity in Morecambe for generations to come.
+This decision has quite literally changed Morecambe forever.”

 He has been praised by his Conservative Party colleagues, such as the Chancellor George Osborne and Philip Hammond, as well as Prime Ministers David Cameron and Theresa May, for being a catalyst for regeneration in his constituency and helping to secure further funding.

 Morris was credited by the Conservative Party as being pivotal in securing the site for a new nuclear power station alongside Heysham 1 and 2.

 In December 2017, Morris questioned claims about child poverty in his constituency made by local schools and a doctor who appeared in an ITV news story about poverty, alleging that staff at the schools were linked to Labour's campaign group Momentum Morris posted on his Facebook page that "These claims are not those being experienced by myself or the jobcentre in the area".
 Morris stated on ITV that there was no proof or validity to these claims from any official source and called for social services to investigate to sort the matter out.
 Despite Morris' protestations, child poverty in Morecambe continues to reach the national press.
 With 10% of children at Morecambe Bay Primary School coming from a family using food banks, the Head Teacher has spoken out against this perceived injustice on national television.